trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 One limitation of this technique is that the return of option chains will  be throttled and take a longer time the more ambiguous the contract  definition.
 The function [EClient.reqSecDefOptParams](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#request-opt-chain) was introduced that does not have the throttling limitation.

 - It is not recommended to use [EClient.reqContractDetails](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#request-contract-details) to receive complete option chains on an underlying, e.g. all combinations of strikes/rights/expiries.
-- For very large option chains returned from [EClient.reqContractDetails](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#request-contract-details), unchecking the setting in TWS Global Configuration at API ->  Settings -> “Expose entire trading schedule to the API” will decrease the amount of data returned per option and help to return the contract  list more quickly.
+- For very large option chains returned from [EClient.reqContractDetails](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#request-contract-details), unchecking the setting in TWS Global Configuration at API ->  Settings -> Ã¢â‚¬Å“Expose entire trading schedule to the APIÃ¢â‚¬Â will decrease the amount of data returned per option and help to return the contract  list more quickly.

 [EClient.reqSecDefOptParams](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#request-opt-chain) returns a list of expiries and a list of strike prices.
 In some cases,  it is possible there are combinations of strike and expiry that would  not give a valid option contract.